NCCGA Rules & Eligibilty

 • Team Qualifying

-• (1) 2024 Fall National Champion - Grand Canyon University
+• (1) Previous year's National Champion

-• (6) The next highest nationally ranked teams as of April 7th, 2025 to fill the field
+• (4) The next highest nationally ranked teams as of April 13, 2026

 • Notes:

 • Teams must compete in two Regional events to be eligible.
-This requirement may be waived due to scheduling or weather restrictions.
+This requirement may be waived due to scheduling or weather restrictions

 • Individual Qualifying

-• (1) 2024 Fall National Championship Medalist - Patrick Burhop, James Madison University
+• (1) Previous year's National Championship Medalist

-• (4) Any player nationally ranked in the top 20 as of April 7, 2025, up to a balance of 8 total individuals including those from 1, 2, and 3.
+• (4) Any player nationally ranked in the top 20 as of April 13, 2026

-Can your team make the championship?
-Start competing.
 Questions?
 Click the chat bubble at the bottom right corner of our homepage.

 • Close of Competition – The competition is deemed to have closed when all scores have been approved by the Committee